StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

 1. Deploy the Agent on your Kubernetes or OpenShift cluster.
 2. Add the annotations below when launching a pod that exposes metrics via an OpenMetrics endpoint.
 Add the following:
-   - **CONTAINER_NAME** - the name of the container that exposes the OpenMetrics.
+   - **<CONTAINER_NAME>** - the name of the container that exposes the OpenMetrics.
 It is possible to process multiple endpoints in a single pod that you all want to process (that's why there is a list in the JSON).
+   - **prometheus_url** - the path (often just `metrics`) and port at which the OpenMetrics endpoint is exposed.
+   - **namespace** - all metrics collected here will get this as a dot-separated prefix.
    - **metrics** - use `["*"]` to collect all available metrics.
 It is also possible to specify a list of metrics to be fetched.
 This should either be a string representing the metric name or a mapping can be used to rename the metric`<EXPOSED_METRIC>:<SENT_METRIC>`
-   - **METRICS_PATH** - the path for the OpenMetrics api, often just `metrics`.
-   - **METRICS_PORT** - the port at which the OpenMetrics endpoint is exposed.
-   - **METRICS_NAMESPACE** - all metrics collected here will get this as a dot-separated prefix
       ```yaml
       ...
       metadata: